-- establish a right for customers to have access to their personal information, subject to clear and limited exceptions (i.e., if such access would constitute an invasion of another person's privacy) - provide customers with access to their personal information in a form understandable to them, without undue delay or expense - if a customer is denied access, you should inform him or her of the reasons why and provide the customer with a fair opportunity to challenge the denial - where an incorrect inference has been made from the analysis of multiple sources of information, the customer must have the right to correct the inference
+- establish a right for customers to have access to their personal information, subject to clear and limited exceptions (i.e., if such access would constitute an invasion of another person's privacy). - provide customers with access to their personal information in a form understandable to them, without undue delay or expense. - if they are denied access, you should inform the customer of the reasons why and provide them with a fair opportunity to challenge the denial.